openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ## Compatibility Considerations

 An OP not supporting Transformed Claims will ignore the additional element in the `claims` parameter as defined in Section 5.5 of [@!OpenID].
 All Transformed Claims requested by RPs are therefore unknown to the OP and treated like other unknown claims, i.e., they will typically be ignored.
-If Selective Abort/Omit is supported as defined below, the `if_unknown` case will be triggered.
+If Selective Abort/Omit is supported as defined above, the `if_unknown` case will be triggered.

 ## Examples

 The following example shows two custom Transformed Claims being defined and used.
-Note: Features from Selective Abort/Omit defined below are used as well.
+Note: Features from Selective Abort/Omit defined above are used as well.

 <{{asc/examples/request/asc_tc_partial_matching.json}}